🔥 Winter Sale: Click Here

 However, virtual fireplaces are still more affordable than most quality gas fireplaces.
 They're also more cost effective to install because you don't need to run any lines aside from electrical or do any ductwork.

 However, it's worth mentioning that Modern Flames' virtual fireplace was more of a re-introduction.
-Years before that, Dimplex had a slightly different version of a virtual fireplace called Opti-V. This model is still around.
+Years before that, Dimplex had a slightly different version of a virtual fireplace called Opti-V.

 Dimplex and Modern Flames have always been at the forefront of innovation when it comes to electric fireplaces.
 They are the best brands to consider for a high quality virtual fireplace.

 Other brands to consider are Napoleon, Dynasty, and Litedeer.
-They are more affordable, might not have all the bells and whistles but have a reliable track record so we feel confident recommending them.
+They are more affordable, might not have all the bells and whistles, but have a reliable track record, so we feel confident recommending them.

 Deeper Dive Into Virtual Fireplaces